-These may be paid to the biological mother or her spouse, if the spouse is recognized as on the birth certificate and the child has been planned jointly by the parents.
+These may be paid to the mother who gave birth or her spouse, if the spouse is recognized as on the birth certificate and the child has been planned jointly by the parents.
 They may be shared on the basis of an agreement between the two.